 Districts must make a good-faith effort to ensure that the notice is provided in a bilingual form to any parent or guardian whose primary language is not English.
-Sample letters in English and Spanish that meet the state requirement are available in the Certification section of the HR Library.
+Sample letters in English and Spanish that meet the state requirement are available in the HR Library.

 April Mabry oversees HR Services training services, member library products, and the HRX newsletter.
 She has provided HR training and guidance to Texas public schools since 1991.
 Mabry was a classroom teacher for 11 years in Texas and Michigan.